dhruvsol/SVM-digging/solana-gossip.md

     RestartLastVotedForkSlots(Pubkey),
     RestartHeaviestFork(Pubkey),
 }
 ```

+### Data Management

-`GossipVersionedData` has `SignedGossipData` inserted with other metadata.
+- `GossipVersionedData` includes `SignedGossipData` along with additional metadata

-cursor is use to read the new data
+- A cursor is used to track and read new data

-### Removing old data

-Old data is preiodically trimmed to maintain max number of pubkeys, based on the timestamp
+- Old data is periodically trimmed based on timestamps to maintain a maximum number of pubkeys

-# Sending / Receiving Request

-we receives raw bytes of messages from the network, so have to deserlialize and verify sig over them.
+## Message Communication

+### Message Processing

+Network messages are received as raw bytes and must be:

+1. Deserialized
+2. Signature verified

-### Message types over gossip
+### Message Types

-we have 4 main types of request we can receive from gossip
+The protocol supports four main message types:

-- Pull
+1. Pull
-- Push
+2. Push
-- Prune
+3. Prune
-- Ping/Pong
+4. Ping/Pong

-## Pull Messages

-we have 2 types of Pull messages that we can receive - PullRequest - PullResponse
+### Pull Message System

-### Building Pull Request
+#### Pull Request Structure

-A pull request includes a bloom filter over the valuess stored in that nodes GossipTable to represet the `SignedGossipData`, so at the time of reciving the data the node can just look at
-the bloom filter can parse to get missing data and send them to the requesting node's
+- Includes a bloom filter representing `SignedGossipData` stored in the node's GossipTable

-Bloom filter is not one Large filter it has multiple of them based on N bytes of `SignedGossipData`.
+- Uses multiple bloom filters based on N bytes of `SignedGossipData`

-For example if we have 3 bits of hash we could use 8 bloom filter ( 2^N ) # This seems similar to descriminator we use in anchor accounts

-### Building Pull Responses
+- Example: With 3 bits of hash, 8 bloom filters would be used (2^N)
+- Similar to discriminator usage in Anchor accounts

+#### Pull Response Mechanism

-Just checks the missing bloom filter from the original request and sends that in response.
+- Checks missing bloom filters from the original request
-To find the filter we use `GossipTableShards`
+- Uses `GossipTableShards` (CrdsShards in Agave) to locate filters

-## GossipTableShards ( CrdsShards in agave )
+- Sends missing data in response## GossipTableShards ( CrdsShards in agave )

+## GossipTableShards

+todo